rishadomar/waterfall/README.md

 # Next steps:
 NEXT AIM:
-* If no tweets available, then say so
-* when tweet added to page, add to loaded list
+* Stop a sound when moving on to next page